-In fact, Google is constantly encouraging experts to get more and more specialized and does this by emphasising the importance of Expertise, Authoritativeness and Trustworthiness (E-A-T) in its search algorithm.
+In fact, Google is constantly encouraging experts to get more and more specialized and does this by emphasizing the importance of Expertise, Authoritativeness and Trustworthiness (E-A-T) in its search algorithm.

 How are you going to raise your game to become more relevant for Google?
 By consistently producing high-value content about your work, your approach, your packaged processes, your case studies (successes and failures), your research findings, etc.

 Whether you like it or not, content management is a top priority to avoid becoming irrelevant.
 If you are a ‘commodity consultant’, you risk jeopardizing your future business development!
 Have a look at this blog post, explaining the results I was able to achieve with a consistent focus on sharing high-value content.

 You won’t get solid website traffic or enough new conversations, and your proposal requests will start fading out bit by bit.
 A scary thought.

 You must stand out, and you must be seen as an authority!
 So the question is: are you devoting consistent time toward planning out your future content?

 If you’re like most of the consultants I know, the answer is probably ‘No.’